EthanBehar68/IU-AppliedMachineLearning-FinalProject-StockForecasting/README.md

     - The `old` folder can be ignored.
 It contains early works that we've moved away from.
     - The `results` folder contains the graphs for each of the tests organized by specific test name.
       - The `excessive` folder contains many more graphs of tests we ran but realized was unnecessary.

+For both folders, `frac_change_forecasting` and `raw_close_forecasting_rnns`, you can find files with "\_backtest" in them.
+These files contain the code that uses the models for backtesting.
+Results from our tests can be found in the `results` folder under the parent folder.
+Either in the `Fastquant` or `Backtest Results` folders.

 Work for our sentiment anaylsis proof of concept can be found in `sentiment`.